Valks-Games/io-game/README.md

 IO-Game networking prototype using sockets and express to communicate over the network, p5.js for the graphics and input, and electron.js for cross-platform support.
 The end goal is to create a online RPG syncing over various elements such as NPCs, chat messages and other transforms.

+The game can run on Windows, Linux, Mac and any web browser.

 ## Setup

 1. Clone `https://github.com/valkyrienyanko/io-game-v2.git`.